Please take a look at our web page to find out all about what we are up to in Year 2.

 Please help your child to practise these daily.
 Your child’s spelling book should stay in their book bag so they can practise their spellings in school as well.

 Everyday in class the children will be reciting their times tables.
 In Year 2 they need to know their 2, 5 and 10 times tables.
 E.g. 1 x 2 = 2, 2 x 2 =4 etc. You may wish to practise these times tables with your child.
+There is a maths game that can be accessed on the internet called ‘Hit the Button’ which the children are familiar with, which enables quick recall of times tables and other basic number facts.

 Your child will be heard reading once a week by an adult in school.
 They will read a guided reading book and discuss this with a small group.
 The adult reading with the group will make a note in your child’s reading record telling you about what we have focused on during the session.